-Titration which is also known as titrimetry is a chemical qualitative analysis technique that is used to calculate the concentration of a given analyte in a mixture.
-Titration is an important technique in the field of analytical chemistry and is sometimes referred to as volumetric analysis also.
+Titration, also known as titrimetry, is a chemical qualitative analysis technique that is used to calculate the concentration of a given analyte in a mixture.
+Titration is an important technique in the field of analytical chemistry and is also referred to as volumetric analysis.

 - Types of Titrations

 - Iodimetry Titration